 Serve the chipotle cheddar burger on a lightly toasted brioche bun.
 I like to begin with a small tbsp of dressing, salad, tomato, onion, avocado – then the burger patty (with melted cheese) – top with jalapeños and a little bit dressing and add the brioche top.

 It’s done!
 Get out on the patio with friends, drink a beer and have a delicious chipotle cheddar burger with jalapeños and chipotle lime mayo.
-Give me a happy thought and relax.
+Relax, and serve it with a fresh apricot rosemary gin fizz.

 Hope you’ll enjoy it as much as I did!
 I’d appreciate any kind of feedback, either in the comment section below or tag me @thegingerwithspice on Instagram.
 And don’t forget to Pin it for later!